Wild Europe

 • To build a partnership between sectors based on consensus for implementing this strategy

-Building on these objectives, the conference aims to
+Building on these objectives, the conference aimed to:

 • Agree the definition and location of wild and nearly wild areas